ihaichao/vue-toast-plugin/README.md

-# Vue-Toast
+# Vue-Simple-Toast

-> a toast plugin for Vue.js
+> a simple toast plugin for Vue.js

 ## Features